8×8 Watch Drawing Commission – Colour

 Size: 8″ × 8″ (20 × 20 cm)

-Each drawing is signed by me, and a certificate of authenticity is included with every original artwork.
+I sign every drawing, and I include a certificate of authenticity with each original artwork.

 For shipping timelines, returns, and additional information, please review the full Shipping & Policies page.